ShrutiKarandikar/Portfolio/Wireframe.md

 ### Step 3: Wireframing a solution

 <p>With above changes in mind, I tried to create a draft which was easier to understand and better at aesthetics.
 I have tried to keep layout to be a little more compact.
 Since investors may or may not have time to go through entire article, may be an executive summary in the top would help.
 Hence I have included a summary page with gives a quick view of the market value, profit and sales information for the company in a glance.
-Executive summary is followed by the original content, updated with the new graphs and pie charts. </p> <p> Here is a hand sketched image of how the new article would look like -
+Executive summary is followed by the original content, updated with the new graphs and pie charts.
+<p> Based on the Effectiveness Profile, to improve on the perceptibility, I have eliminated the 3D graphs.
+Since the depth attribute is of no particular relevance for this visualization.
+Also, as mentioned above, I have added an executive summary.
+Apart from this, I have remove the bar graph displaying the same information as the pie, cause I find a pie representation would be better to show “parts of a whole” concept</p> <p> To improve on the Intuitiveness, as Stephan Phew’s paper specifies,  I have re arranged the bar graphs where axis is from 2015 to 2018 and not otherwise.
+This helps the reader to understand the trend.
+In the pie chart, I have converted the pie chart into a doughnut chart.
+The colour uses a gradient to highlight most important to least important product contributing to the revenue of the company.
+<p>To modify aesthetics of the graph, I have added a cover image, which acts as a background to the summary part for the article.
+All the graphs are in the Apple’s colour palette – Black, Gray , White.

 ![WhatsApp Image 2020-02-02 at 3 09 07 PM](https://user-images.githubusercontent.com/59716372/73617274-e1223280-45ea-11ea-994b-cfc0e045d2f7.jpeg)